matrix-org/matrix-spec-proposals/proposals/2733-add-hCaptcha-as-captcha-provider.md

 # MSC2733 : Add hCaptcha as captcha provider

-This MSC proposes to generalize the use of a captcha api in the matrix spec and that hCaptch is to be added to to provide a more privacy focused alternative to reCaptcha.
+This MSC proposes to generalize the use of a captcha api in the matrix spec and that hCaptch is to be added to provide a more privacy focused alternative to reCaptcha.

 ## Context